geerlingguy/ansible-role-apache-php-fpm/README.md

 ### RedHat/CentOS

-RedHat/CentOS 7 and 8 automatically install and enables mod_proxy_fcgi by default.
+RedHat/CentOS 7 and 8 automatically install and enable mod_proxy_fcgi by default.

 RedHat/CentOS 6 installs Apache 2.2, and is much harder to get configured with FastCGI, but here are two guides in case you need to support this use case: